Takeno/mtg-policy-changes/ipg.md

 Definition

-A player violates the Communication policies detailed in section 4 of the Magic Tournament Rules and the judge believes their opponent has acted on the erroneous information.
+A player violates the Communication policies detailed in section 4 of the Magic Tournament Rules and the judge believes their opponent has acted or clearly chosen not to act based on the erroneous information.
 This infraction only applies to violations of that policy and not to general communication confusion.

 Examples